JanHolubcik/Fitupjh/README.md

 # or
 bun dev
 ```
 Project uses mongodb on localhost.
-Test database will be updated when the project will look half decent.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.